 We the People: Voices of the United States

-Patriotism evokes different things for different people — often, it evokes different things for just one person.
-The U.S. is complicated, its history marked by both awesome beauty and profound injustice.
+Thoughts of country and patriotism evoke different things for different people — often, they evoke different, conflicting notions for just one person.
+The U.S. is complicated, its history marked by both incredible beauty and profound injustice.
 And so its people are complicated too: their backgrounds, experiences, and values are diverse and nuanced.
-Let’s celebrate that.
-This Independence Day, hear what it means to be an American right from the source.
+Let’s recognize and honor that.
+This Independence Day, hear what it means to be a part of the United States right from the source.
 Listen to these extraordinary stories from remarkable people, all of whom make up this complicated, beautiful, and diverse country.

 The following stories were drawn from across the various StoryCorps initiatives, each of which highlights voices from a particular group of people living in the U.S. As you listen, click the links at the bottom of the descriptions to explore the corresponding initiative.